cloud-gov/cg-site/content/apps/experimental/experimental.md

 slug: features
 ---

-cloud.gov was designed to provide our users with the easiest path to compliance and the best possible platform for most government applications.
-By doing so we [provide a set of building blocks](/intro/pricing/whats-included/) that have been vetted and are supported rigorously by the cloud.gov team.
+We've designed cloud.gov to provide you with the easiest path to compliance and the best possible platform for most government applications.
+We [provide a set of building blocks](/intro/pricing/whats-included/) that are fully supported by the cloud.gov team.

-That said there are some features that are requested by some of our users that might not be as developed, documented or vetted as the rest of the platform.
-We call them "experimental features".
+Based on requests from users, we've also developed and released a few experimental features.
+We haven't thoroughly completed or tested these features.

-cloud.gov does not guarantee the stability, functionality or long term support of these features.
-We create them as a way to build new features, offer more flexibility or develop new functionality. **Use them at your own risk**.
+cloud.gov does not guarantee the stability, functionality, or long-term support of these features.
+We create them as a way to build new features, offer more flexibility, or develop new functionality. **Use them at your own risk**, and let us know if you have questions about them or requests for new features.